eloquent/phony/doc/index.md

 #### Third-party wildcard matcher integrations

-*Phony* also supports the use of 'wildcard' style matchers from third-party matcher systems:
+*Phony* also supports the use of "wildcard" style matchers from third-party matcher systems:

 ##### Phake wildcard matchers

 [Phake wildcard matchers] \(`Phake::anyParameters()`) can be used in any *Phony*
-validation:
+verification:

 ```php
 $spy('a', 'b');